arijitnoobstar/tech-articles/README.md

 ### AI Consciousness

 >  #### [Google’s ‘Sentient’ Chatbot Is Our Self-Deceiving Future](https://www.theatlantic.com/technology/archive/2022/06/google-engineer-sentient-ai-chatbot/661273/). *(By [Ian Bogost](https://www.theatlantic.com/author/ian-bogost/), The Atlantic, 15th June 2022)*
->  Instead of rebuking Blake Lemoine for making false claims about Google LaMDA being sentient, Ian dives into the psychological reasons why humans are so easily fooled into categorizing computer programs as sentient.
+>  Instead of rebuking Blake Lemoine for making false claims about Google's LaMDA being sentient, Ian dives into the psychological reasons why humans are so easily fooled into categorizing computer programs as sentient.

 ### AI Ethics